-Megan Quattlebaum is an Associate Research Scholar in Law, Visiting Clinical Lecturer in Law, Supervising Attorney, and Program Director of the Justice Collaboratory at Yale Law School.
+Megan Quattlebaum is an Associate Research Scholar in Law, Senior Liman Fellow in Residence, Lecturer in Law, and Program Director of the Justice Collaboratory at Yale Law School.
 She coordinates Yale Law School's efforts on behalf of the National Initiative for Building Community Trust and Justice.
 Quattlebaum previously worked as the Senior Liman Fellow in Residence for the Arthur Liman Program at Yale Law School.
 Before that, she was an associate at Zuckerman Spaeder LLP in New York where she represented clients in criminal and civil cases, and an Arthur Liman Public Interest Fellow and attorney at the Neighborhood Legal Services Association in Pittsburgh.
 She also served as a clerk for the Hon.
 Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit.

 J.D., Yale, 2010